 FRANCINE PROKOSKI / SCIENCE PHOTO LIBRARY FRANCINE PROKOSKI / SCIENCE PHOTO LIBRARY

 Heads.
-Three people seen beside thermograms of their heads.
+Smiling female identical twins seen above thermograms of their heads.
 The thermograms show the facial heat patterns produced by blood flowing through blood vessels below the skin's surface.
-Each person's pattern is unique, allowing them to be accurately identified.
+The patterns are unique even in these identical twins, allowing them to be accurately identified.
 Temperatures vary from red (hottest) through yellow, green and blue to mauve (coldest).
 Thermal skin imaging may be used for security access or, if used in conjunction with a police database, to identify known criminals.
 The infrared cameras used in such systems can work at distances of over 150 metres.
 These images were produced by Mikos Biotech in Virginia, USA.

 Model release available.
 Property release not required.